Metaescaline

-Metaescaline (3,4-dimethoxy-5-ethoxyphenethylamine) is a lesser-known psychedelic drug.
-It is an analog of mescaline.
+Metaescaline, also known as 3,4-dimethoxy-5-ethoxyphenethylamine, is a lesser-known psychedelic drug of the scaline family.
+It is an analogue of mescaline.
 Metaescaline was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the dosage range is listed as 200–350 mg, and the duration listed as 8–12 hours.
+In his book PiHKAL, the dose range is listed as 200–350 mg, and the duration listed as 8–12 hours.
 Metaescaline produces mental insights, entactogenic, MDMA-like effects, and TOMSO-like activation.
 Little data exists about the pharmacological properties, metabolism, and toxicity of metaescaline, though it has been studied to a limited extent in comparison with other related compounds.